kormax/aliro/README.md

 ## Introduction

-Aliro is a standardized communication protocol between access readers and user devices;
+Aliro is a standardized communication protocol between access readers and user devices.

 ## Development